mtuts/Computer-Graphics/lab08/README.md

 # 3D Transormation

-Appling different type of transformations such rtation, translation, and scaling.
+Applying different type of transformations such rtation, translation, and scaling.

 ## Translation